A look at some winners and losers under the GOP tax plan

 The bill creates plenty of losers, too.
 An estimated 13 million Americans are projected to lose health insurance.
 Commuters will no longer receive a perk that has saved them money.
 Some residents of high-tax states like New York, New Jersey and California will pay more in taxes.

-And millions of American households could face tax hikes in coming years.
+And more than half of American households could face tax hikes in coming years.
 That's because their new tax breaks are set to expire after 2025.
 And their taxes could creep up because the IRS has been directed to use a less generous gauge of inflation in adjusting tax brackets.

 Republican lawmakers have sold their far-reaching legislation as benefiting everyone in the long run because, they argue, it will speed up economic growth.
 But most economists say that any boost in growth would be modest in the long term.
 And most argue that at least some of the tax benefits will be undermined by the much higher budget deficits that help pay for them.